-As of June 30, 2017, we had \$51.0 million of cash and cash equivalents, of which \$47.6 million was held by foreign subsidiaries.
+As of September 30, 2017, we had \$66.7 million of cash and cash equivalents, of which \$54.0 million was held by foreign subsidiaries.
 The repatriation of cash balances from our foreign subsidiaries could have adverse tax consequences or be subject to capital controls; however, these balances are generally available without legal restrictions to fund ordinary business operations of our foreign subsidiaries.

-We believe that our operating cash flows, cash on hand and funds available for borrowing under our revolving credit agreement will be sufficient to meet our liquidity needs in the foreseeable future.
+We believe that our operating cash flows, cash on hand, funds available for borrowing under our revolving credit agreement and funds available from sales of our Common stock under our at-the-market offering program will be sufficient to meet our liquidity needs in the foreseeable future.
 However, there can be no assurance that our current sources of available funds will be sufficient to meet our cash requirements.